-Specify formula:

-Other

-Specify:

-the he allowance for the personal needs of a waiver participant with a community spouse is different from amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, lain why this amount is reasonable to meet the individual's maintenance needs in the community.
+Other Specify: amount used for the ind sonal needs of a waiver participant with a community spouse is different fro lividual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.7 reasonable to meet the individual's maintenance needs in the community. e amount used for the indolain why this amount is lect one: e amount used for the indiplain why this amount is lect one: Allowance is the same lividual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.7 e amount used for the indolain why this amount is lect one: lividual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.7 e amount used for the indiplain why this amount is lect one: Allowance is the same lividual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.7 reasonable to meet the individual's maintenance needs in the community. e amount used for the indolain why this amount is lect one: Allowance is the same Allowance is different. lividual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.7 reasonable to meet the individual's maintenance needs in the community.

-Sele ect one:

-Allowance is the same

-Allowance is different.

-Explanation of difference:

-ounts for incurred medical or remedial care expenses not subject to payment by a third party, specified 2 CFR §435.726:

-a.
-Health insurance premiums, deductibles and co-insurance charges

-b.
-Necessary medical or remedial care expenses recognized under state law but not covered under the state's

-Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses
+- - a.
+Health insurance premiums, deductibles and co-insurance charges - b.
+Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

-Sele ect one:

-Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participal

-Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
+Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.